 for more information on setting the DATABASES values in server.yaml.

 You must configure PostgreSQL to use UTF-8 character set encoding.

 After installing and configuring PostgreSQL, you should configure it to start at boot, and then start it:

-The Pulp tasking system runs on top of Redis.
-This can be on a different host or the same host that Pulp is running on.
+Pulp can use Redis to cache requests to the content app.
+This can be installed on a different host or the same host that Pulp is running on.